NCAR/CESM_xml2html/README.md

 **Note** some namelist values are not valid in XML.
 The `&` character needs to be manually modified to be `&amp;` in order for the schema checks to work correctly.

 Usage:
-> ./namelist-html.py --cesmmodel 2.1.5 --nmlfile $CESMROOT/components/cam/bld/namelist_files/namelist_definition.xml --comp CAM --htmlfile cam_nml.html --compversion 6.0
+> python namelist-html.py --cesmmodel 2.1.5 --nmlfile $CESMROOT/components/cam/bld/namelist_files/namelist_definition.xml --comp CAM --htmlfile cam_nml.html --compversion 6.0

 This example will:
 - Set the CESM model version for use in the HTML otutput files